CCM JetSpeed, Tacks, & Ribcor: Which One Is Right For Me?Posted by Drake Martin

-Beginning with skates, as of June 2018, CCM has three skate lines: JetSpeed (formerly RBZ), Tacks, and Ribcor.
-The top-of-the-line models from each line are as follows: JetSpeed FT1, Super Tacks AS1, and Ribcor 70K.
+Beginning with skates, as of October 2019, CCM has three skate lines: JetSpeed (formerly RBZ), Tacks and Ribcor.
+The top-of-the-line models from each line are as follows: JetSpeed FT2, Super Tacks AS1, and Ribcor 80K.

 CCM's JetSpeed motto is trademarked as "Fit to Fly," which means they are designed for players who are looking to maintain high rates of speed after "takeoff."
-These are CCM's first full composite skates which makes them incredibly lightweight.
+These are CCM's second full composite skates, which makes them incredibly lightweight.

 Unlike the original RBZ skates that launched in 2013, the JetSpeed skates have a medium-volume, snug overall fit that's similar to the anatomical fit found in Bauer Supreme skates.
 However, the JetSpeeds have a lock-tight fit in the heel, which is more similar to the tapered fit found in Bauer's Vapor skates.
 If you are looking for a stiff skate that's more of a "Vapor-Supreme hybrid," look no further than JetSpeed skates.

-NHL players wearing CCM JetSpeed skates: Patrice Bergeron (BOS), Connor McDavid (EDM), Nazem Kadri (TOR), Nathan MacKinnon (COL).
+NHL players wearing CCM JetSpeed skates: Patrice Bergeron (BOS), Connor McDavid (EDM), Nazem Kadri (COL).

 Featuring MonoFrame 360 technology, Super Tacks AS1 skates are a one-piece boot frame providing a fully anatomical heel-lock with a 360° fit around and under the foot.
 The Super Tacks construction eliminates the need for an outsole, providing a greater foot-to-skate contact area and an unprecedented direct force propulsion system to help generate maximum power.